osmc/osmc/README.md

 # Open Source Media Center

-OSMC (Open Source Media Center) is a free and open source social media hub that runs on a number of devices.
-It allows you to collate and play your existing media collection locally and over your network.
-You can learn more about OSMC at http://osmc.tv/about.
+OSMC (Open Source Media Center) is a free and open source media player based on Linux.
+Founded in 2014, OSMC lets you play back media from your local network, attached storage and the Internet.
+OSMC is the leading media center in terms of feature set and community and is based on the Kodi project.
+You can learn more about OSMC at <a href="http://osmc.tv/about">osmc.tv/about</a>.

 #### Source Code ####

-Source code is available at https://github.com/osmc/osmc.
-You can clone this repository with the command 'git clone'
+Upstream source code for OSMC is available at https://github.com/osmc/osmc.
+You can clone this repository with the command 'git clone'.
+You can learn about how to set up a development environment <a href="osmc.tv/wiki/development/getting-involved-with-osmc-development/">here</a>.

-#### Contributing ####
+#### Download ####

-OSMC is a community led project and those who wish to contribute to the codebase are more than welcome to.
-You can get started by forking this project.
-Please create a new branch (based off master) before you commit changes.
-You can then send a pull request for review.
+A compiled version of OSMC can be downloaded from <a href="https://osmc.tv/download">https://osmc.tv/download</a>.

-#### Development blog ####
+#### Issues ####

-A development blog is at http://blog.osmc.io.
-This blog gives insight in to what is up and coming, including challenges faced when developing OSMC.
+Before creating a new GitHub issue, please read our policy on <a href="https://osmc.tv/wiki/development/reporting-bugs/">reporting bugs</a>.
+This will ensure that developer time is used effectively, and your issue is dealt with promptly, whether it is indeed a bug or not.

 #### License ####